 Birthday wishes to Markell Pugh, Feb.
 3, Augusta, Ga.; Eboni Shalia Freeman, Feb.
 4, Farmville; Kristine Edmonds, Feb.
 7, Drakes Branch; Lisa Nichols, Feb.
 7, Charlotte Court House; Kenneth “Kenny” Freeman, Feb.
 7, Whiting, N.J., Milan N. Shepperson, Feb.
 8, Chesterfield; Micheal Fields, Feb.
 9, Richmond; Barbara Gee, Feb.
 9, Charlotte Court House.
 I wish each of you many more happy birthdays.

-Get well wishes to all of the sick and shut-in hope you get well soon, up and about.
-You are in our prayers and thoughts for a speedy recovery.
+Get well wishes to all of the sick and shut-in.
+I hope you are up and well soon.
+You are in our prayers for a speedy recovery.